 One of the models describing Earth's atmosphere is the ISA, International Standard Atmosphere model, which utilizes geopotential altitude to obtain the temperature.

-According to this model, temperature either increases, decreases, or remains constant as you climb up in the atmosphere, contrary to pressure, which only decreases with higher altitude (and so does air density).
-See the section for a full explanation.
+According to this model, temperature either increases, decreases, or remains constant as you climb up in the atmosphere, contrary to pressure, which only decreases with higher altitude as well as air density (check our air pressure at altitude calculator and density altitude calculator).
+See the temperature vs altitude section for a full explanation.

 Why use geopotential altitude?

 Geopotential altitude is used instead of geometric altitude (distance above a surface) because gravity on Earth is not exactly the same everywhere.
 It varies with height (Newton's law of gravity), latitude (due to centrifugal forces), longitude (uneven distribution of Earth's mass), and some other parameters.

 Because of that, geopotential altitude is a more accurate variable to quantify the properties of large masses of air.
 It's described by the following formula to account for gravity variations:

 - – Gravitational acceleration at mean sea level.

 💡 Don't worry!
 You don't need a Ph.D. in meteorology to use the temperature at altitude calculator.
 You can just input the normal altitude, and there will be little difference in the results (more significant at higher altitudes).

 Temperature vs. altitude chart analysis.
 Why does temperature decrease with higher altitude?